slushman/slushman-astro/src/pages/post/troubleshooting-wordpress-ajax.md

 category: ["Development"]
 heroAccount: 'alx_andru'
 heroPhotographer: 'Alex'
-description: "Two ways (and a tip) to conquer AJAX issues in WordPress."
+description: "Troubleshooting AJAX issues in WordPress is tricky.
+Use these two ways (and a tip) to debug AJAX issues while building your plugin or theme."
 slug: troubleshooting-wordpress-ajax
 ---